butlergroup/env_encryption_tool/README.md

 Special thanks to contributors, open-source enthusiasts, and supporters of env_encryption_tool's vision.

-## Ethical Use Policy

-This software is designed for legitimate security and data protection purposes only.
-Any use for malicious intent, including but not limited to ransomware deployment, unauthorized data access, or cyberattacks, is strictly prohibited.
+## Terms of Service

-Violators of this policy are not supported by the community or contributors.
+Please read our [Terms of Service](https://github.com/butlergroup/env_encryption_tool/blob/main/terms-of-service.md) before using our software.
+Violators of these Terms are not supported by the community or contributors.

+## Privacy Policy

+Please also read our [Privacy Policy](https://github.com/butlergroup/env_encryption_tool/blob/main/privacy-policy.md) to understand how we handle your personal information.

 ## Contact